Skip to main content

 Bachelors Degree, Economics and Mathematics.
 University of North Carolina at Greensboro

-Overview: Alyssa has ongoing collaborations with faculty from Duke Global Health Institute, Hospital Medicine, and Center for Aging.
+Overview: Alyssa has ongoing collaborations with faculty from Duke Global Health Institute, Hospital Medicine, and Emergency Medicine.
 She has experience spanning the entire research cycle from grant development and research design, to primary data (or secondary data analysis), and publication of research findings.
 Alyssa has an MA in applied economics from Duke University and has a range of experience in the fields of health economics, health behaviors and health outcomes, including physician behavior, obesity and physical activity, infectious diseases, and childhood hearing loss.
 Special areas of expertise are in pilot/feasibility studies, cluster-randomized trials, electronic health records, and health economics.

 Current Appointments & Affiliations